 BBOXX Rwanda, Kenya, and DRC

-This summary covers (i) equity and quasi-equity/shareholder loan investments by AIIF 3 Clean Energy, a Mauritius incorporated holding company owned by African Infrastructure Investment Fund 3 (AIIF3), which has made investment, through Beyond Energy Investments Limited, into three project enterprises located in Rwanda, Kenya, and the Democratic Republic of the Congo (DRC); and (ii) a non-shareholder loan investment by FEI-OGEF LP, a Mauritius incorporated private equity fund managed by Lion’s Head Global Partners, to the project enterprise in DRC.
+This summary covers (i) equity and quasi-equity/shareholder loan investments by AIIF 3 Clean Energy, a Mauritius incorporated holding company owned by African Infrastructure Investment Fund 3 (AIIF3), which has made investment, through Beyond Energy Investments Limited, into three project enterprises in Rwanda, Kenya, and the Democratic Republic of the Congo (DRC); and (ii) a non-shareholder loan investment by FEI-OGEF LP, a Mauritius incorporated private equity fund managed by Lion’s Head Global Partners, to the project enterprise in DRC.
 BBOXX is a vertically integrated off-grid solar company that provides solar home systems (including a solar PV panel, printed circuit board, and a battery), and on an facultative basis, compatible appliances (e.g. TV, radio, torch, shaver, refrigerator, satellite TV), to peri-urban and rural customers on a pay-as-you-go (PAYG) basis, utilizing mobile-money technology as the payment processing mechanism of the project enterprises.
 BBOXX aims to expand this model to an energy-as-a-service model by introducing a PAYG clean cooking solution which uses bottled liquefied petroleum gas (LPG) and small gas burners for domestic clean cooking.
 Overtime, BBOXX may also, on a limited scale and subject to further testing, offer additional services such as individual water storage tanks, wireless internet connections devices, or other consumer services to its customers.
 The proposed MIGA-covered projects will initially include the investments relating to the off-grid electricity and LPG services across Rwanda, Kenya, and DRC.
 MIGA may expand the scope of cover of the project to also include the additional services following a satisfactory review, in compliance with MIGA’s existing policies and procedures.

 Under the Rwanda and DRC guarantees, MIGA’s exposure will be shared with the Private Sector Window (PSW) of IDA-18.
 For more information on PSW, please refer to the IDA-18 PSW website .
 PSW will participate in a first loss facility that will help spread the risk between MIGA and IDA, and reduce the cost of the guarantee for the project enterprises.
 The proposed PSW structure meets the minimum concessionality principle of IDA and the amount of subsidy is estimated to be less than 6.0% of the total project cost in DRC and less than 2.1% of the total project cost in Rwanda over the envisaged 15-year guarantee period.